nosas/blog/performance_classification/article.md

 The loss and accuracy metrics give us a rough idea of the model's performance on the training data, but no indication of the model's general performance.
 In order to gain a better understanding of the model's performance, we must use more specific metrics.
 The metrics shown in this article are designed to evaluate the true performance of our classification models.
+We'll discuss and compare the following metrics:

+* *Accuracy*: The percentage of correct predictions
+* *Precision*: The percentage of correct positive predictions
+* *Recall*: The percentage of positive predictions that are correct
+* *F1-score*: The harmonic mean of precision and recall
+* *ROC Curve*: A plot of the true positive rate against the false positive rate

+But first, we must familiarize ourselves with the confusion matrix.

 ---
 ## Confusion Matrix